EMI Shielding Companies banner

-Typically manifesting as an enclosure, signal or coating, EMI shielding is a service provided in order to prevent or block electromagnetic interference.
+Typically manifested as an enclosure, signal or coating, EMI shielding, also known as radiation shielding, is a service provided in order to prevent or block electromagnetic interference.
 Electromagnetic interference, commonly known as EMI is a kind of electromagnetic radiation that can damage, lessen or interrupt the functions of electronic devices and electronic equipment.
 EMI can travel along conductors, electrical circuits and wires.
+Similarly, radio frequency interference (RFI), which is radiated electromagnetic “noise,” travels through the air as radio waves, where it causes the same problems as EMI.
 Read More…

 Spira Manufacturing Corp. offers the most reliable EMI gaskets & shielding for the electrical / electronic industries to meet required EMC/EMI shielding regulations.